kyledross/Octavi_IFR-1/readme.md

 Use the inner and outer knobs to change the transponder mode.

 ### Attributions

-This script was originally created through reverse engineering and the guidance of sample scripts provided by Octavi.
+This script was originally created through reverse engineering and the guidance of sample scripts provided by Octavi GmbH.

-For more information about the Octavi IFR-1, please visit https://octavi.net.
+### License

+Please refer to the included LICENSE file.
+GPL-3.0-or-later